Windows Update: Microsoft Update

 At the February 2005 RSA Conference, Microsoft announced the first beta of Microsoft Update, an optional replacement for Windows Update that provides security patches, service packs and other updates for both Windows and other Microsoft software.
 The initial release in June 2005 provided support for Microsoft Office 2003, Exchange 2003, and SQL Server 2000, running on Windows 2000, XP, and Server 2003.
 Over time, the list has expanded to include other Microsoft products, such as Windows Live, Windows Defender, Visual Studio, runtimes and redistributables, Zune Software, Virtual PC and Virtual Server, CAPICOM, Microsoft Lync, Microsoft Expression Studio, and other server products.
 It also offers Silverlight and Windows Media Player as optional downloads if applicable to the operating system.

 Command Line Updates Tools

 There are only a handful of command line tools to install Windows updates.
 A very common tool that already works under Windows 7 and has external dependencies is, for example, wuinstall.exe.
 It can push Windows updates to a computer (wuinstall.exe /install).

 Office Update

 Office Update is a free online service that allows users to detect and install updates for certain Microsoft Office products.
 The original update service supported Office 2000, Office XP, Office 2003, and Office 2007.

 On 1 August 2009, Microsoft decommissioned the Office Update service, merging it with Microsoft Update.
-Microsoft Update supported all versions of Microsoft Office up to Office 2007 and later; however, it does not support Office 2000.
+Microsoft Update supports all versions of Microsoft Office as of Office XP, while Office 2000 is not supported.

-With the introduction of the Office 365 licensing program, however, Microsoft once again activated a separate Office update service.
+With the introduction of the Office 365 licensing program, Microsoft once again provides a separate Office update service.